A few (Key)Words

 Hey you!
 This is the first content section of your website, right after the "fold".
 Write a strong few paragraphs about your business right up here, packed with relevant keywords.
 Decide what subject this page is about, and make that subject very clear by using the keywords that describe it best in your text.
 That's how Google and other search engines determine what this website is about.
 That's how you determine how you will be found.

 Identify the "w" questions that apply to your business, and answer them satisfyingly.
 Who, what, where, how, why, when, whom for?
 Not all might apply.
 For instance, does your business cater to a particular area (where)?
 Mention that.
 People often google a service plus the name of their town: "addiction support group Ottawa".
-Is your business online-only, but for a specific target group (whom for), like: singles aged 25-35, the LGTBQ community, CEOs...?
+Is your business online-only, but focused on a specific demographic or subject (whom for), like: singles aged 25-35, record collecting, the LGTBQ community, car decals...?
 If so, optimize for that.

 You can use dictionaries, thesauri and synonym finders to determine more keywords.
 In short: anticipate what people will type into Google to find a business like yours.